utkarshcmu/grafana.org/content/blog/2017-08-18-timeshift-ep9.md

 - [**Creating Grafana Annotations with InfluxDB**](https://maxchadwick.xyz/blog/grafana-influxdb-annotations): Nice short article by Max Chadwick showing how to quickly add InfluxDB as a source for Grafana annotations.

+- [**LizardFS in Grafana**](https://blog.kruyt.org/lizardfs-in-grafana/): This blog post shows you how to collect metrics from LizardFS with Telegraf, store it in InfluxDB and view it in Grafana using a provided dashboard.
+Neat.

 <hr />
 <br />